 Project managers, project leads, business analysts, team leaders, project team members, and stakeholders.
 We've had salespeople, administrative assistants, engineers, and more take this workshop and learn how to deliver.
-This course can be an important part of your preparation for PMP® or CAPM® certification.
+This course can be an important part of your preparation for Project Management Professional (PMP)® or Certified Associate in Project Management (CAPM)® certification.
 Or, if you're already certified, this course allows you to earn PDUs to maintain your certification.

 Bottom-line: If you need to deliver projects, this workshop is for you.